RicoValdezio/RoR2-ScrapScissors/README.md

 Contact
 ------------
-If you have issues/suggestions, leave them on the github as an issue/suggestion.
+If you have issues/suggestions leave them on the github as an issue/suggestion or reach out to @Rico#6416 on the modding Discord.